karledenstal/moonborn/README.md

   - [x] Tell Aela the Giant were dead before you got there
 - [x] Companion leaders no longer wait around for you
 - [x] Remove "Talk to Companion leaders for jobs" misc quest
-- [ ] Recruitment requirements
-  - [ ] Needs X amount of levels in certain skills to be a member
-  - [ ] If you're dragonborn (Dragon Rising quest completed), requirements are automatically met
 - [ ] If Dragon Rising quest is completed, alter Vilkas dialogue during recruitment phase.
 - [ ] Earn weekly gold as Harbinger
 - [ ] Turn Jorrvaskr into proper Mead Hall